Umamaheswari-devangam/Github-Actions-for-CI/README.md

 Pushed to Docker Hub using secure secrets

 ☁️ Deployment
-Pulled the image from Docker Hub on another system
-Ran the container successfully with correct port mapping
+Pulled the image from Docker Hub on another system: docker pull your-dockerhub-username/docker-ci-image:latest Ran the container successfully with correct port mapping: docker run -p 3003:3003 your-dockerhub-username/docker-ci-image

 ------------------------------------------